stephen-bunn/neat/docs/source/architecture.rst

 .. image:: _static/img/architecture.png
   :align: center

-These so called appendages are described within submodules of the main ``neat`` module as generalized in the following file structure.
+These so called appendages are described within submodules of the main :mod:`neat` module as generalized in the following file structure.
 As you can see, the following folder structure allows for separated logic in each of the submodules while keeping connection and communication logic within the engine::

   neat